Banking Resume Examples and Templates for 2023

 • California State University, Northridge, CA – July 2012

-The objective of your resume is to show the person reviewing it that you’re a good fit for the position and that you will be able to add value once you’re hired.
-To do this, you need to make it easy to see your skills and proficiencies.
+The objective of your resume is to show the person reviewing it you’re a good fit for the position and that you will add value once you’re hired.
+Make it easy to see your skills and proficiencies.
 A bulleted list works well for this and can be divided into two sections: technical and banking-related skills and general professional skills.

 Client relationship management Compliance with banking regulations